Molajo/Filesystem/README.md

 ## What is Filesystem? ##

-**Filesystem** provides a common API to read, list, write, delete, copy or move files and folders on (and between) filesystems using an adapter interface.

-Benefits include a simple API, the ability to copy and move files from one filesystem to another, and use with application services like Cache, Logging, Message, and Cache.
+**Filesystem** provides a common API to read, list, write, rename, delete, copy or move files and folders on (and between) filesystems using adapters.
+Using the same command, the application can also change owner, group, file dates, and file and folder permissions.
+Benefits include a simple, uniform API, the ability to copy and move files between filesystems, and an interface to application services like Cache, Logging, Message, and Cache.

 ## Basic Usage ##

-Each **Filesystem** command shares the same syntax and the same four parameters enabling the application to read, list write, delete, copy, and move files and folders.
+Each **Filesystem** command shares the same syntax and the same four parameters:
-Using the same command, the application can also change owner, group, file dates, and file and folder permissions.

 ### Filesystem Request ###